MounikaBeerelly/my-python-journey/11_ObjectOrientedProgramming/Intro.md

 ### Destructor in Python :
 - Called when the reference to the object is about to close.
 - `def __del__(self) :`

+### Inheritance :
+1. Single Inheritance :
+    - `Message Passing` : To access the private members of the Base Class from the Derived class, we have to pass the message to the Base Class public methods, from the Derived Class public methods definition.
+    - All the public members of the Base Class will become publicmembers of the Derived Class.
+2. Multi-level Inheritance
+3. Hierarchical Inheritance : One parent - two childs
+4. Multiple Inheritance : two parents - one child